 A "Pet" is an animal kept for ordinary use and companionship.
 A pet is not considered a Service Animal or an Assistance Animal.
 They are not covered by this policy.
-Residents are not permitted to keep pets, other than fish, on College property or in College housing.
+Residents are not permitted to keep pets, other than fish, on college property or in the Residence Halls.